 Installation & basic setup

 The WordPress Password Protected Categories plugin makes it easy to protect categories of blog posts or other custom post types.
-Watch it being set up in this video, or read written instructions below.

 1. Install Password Protected Categories